Team-10072/ReefScape-RobotCode/DOCS/KeyTerms_CheatSheet.md

 Where we break down the robot into its core "Parts" and "Mechanisms" A subsystem would be a Collection of MotorControllers, and classes that help to describe the code needed to make the Mechanisms work

+### Drive Subsystem

+Basically describes the "Swerve Drive Base"
+- We "Build" all four of the Swerve Modules
+    - We Tell the module what each CAN ID it needs
+    - The Angle it needs to Account for (Used while Turning)

+The Gyro Sensor (If Installed) - Checks to see how fast the robot is moving

+Swerve Odometry - Checks to see what the Swerve Modules are Currently; (Odometry means to estimate an objects position using data)
+-

 ### Commands Folder